aanoke/diets-recipes.web.app/content/keto/26-recipe-of-speedy-keto-granola.md

 - granola

 katakunci: keto granola
-nutrition: 223 calories
+nutrition: 169 calories
 recipecuisine: American
-preptime: "PT19M"
+preptime: "PT20M"
-cooktime: "PT41M"
+cooktime: "PT46M"
-recipeyield: "3"
+recipeyield: "2"
-recipecategory: Dessert
+recipecategory: Dinner

 ---

 ![Keto Granola](https://img-global.cpcdn.com/recipes/c25ff708bf5fab71/751x532cq70/keto-granola-recipe-main-photo.jpg)

-Hello everybody, I hope you are having an incredible day today.
-Today, I will show you a way to make a distinctive dish, keto granola.
+Hey everyone, I hope you are having an incredible day today.
+Today, we're going to make a special dish, keto granola.
 It is one of my favorites food recipes.
-For mine, I am going to make it a bit tasty.
+This time, I will make it a bit tasty.
 This is gonna smell and look delicious.

+Keto Granola is one of the most popular of current trending foods in the world.
+It's enjoyed by millions every day.
+It is easy, it's quick, it tastes delicious.
+They're fine and they look fantastic.
+Keto Granola is something that I have loved my entire life.

+You don&#39;t have to miss out on granola just because you follow a keto diet.
+This recipe for low carb granola is sweet, crunchy and a very easy keto recipe.
 This post may contain Amazon affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
-This crunchy Keto Granola is the perfect, healthy, low carb swap for traditional store bought granola and cereals that will satisfy your all your cravings!
-I was morbidly obese and in danger of dying.

-Keto Granola is one of the most well liked of current trending foods on earth.
-It is simple, it is fast, it tastes yummy.
-It's enjoyed by millions daily.
-They're nice and they look fantastic.
-Keto Granola is something that I have loved my whole life.

-To get started with this recipe, we have to prepare a few components.
+To begin with this recipe, we must prepare a few components.
 You can have keto granola using 14 ingredients and 8 steps.
-Here is how you can achieve it.
+Here is how you cook it.

 <!--inarticleads1-->

 ##### The ingredients needed to make Keto Granola:

-1. Get  Dry ingredients
+1. Take  Dry ingredients
-1. Prepare 1 cup walnuts (Chopped)
+1. Take 1 cup walnuts (Chopped)
-1. Get 1/2 cup pecans (Chopped)
+1. Make ready 1/2 cup pecans (Chopped)
-1. Make ready 1 cup un-sweetened coconut (shredded)
+1. Get 1 cup un-sweetened coconut (shredded)
-1. Take 1/2 cup sunflower seeds
+1. Make ready 1/2 cup sunflower seeds
 1. Take 1/4 cup flax seeds
-1. Take 1/2 cup ground flax meal
+1. Make ready 1/2 cup ground flax meal
-1. Prepare 1/4 cup chia seeds
+1. Make ready 1/4 cup chia seeds
-1. Get 5 Tbs Granulated monk fruit Sweetner
+1. Make ready 5 Tbs Granulated monk fruit Sweetner
-1. Make ready 1 tsp cinnamon
+1. Prepare 1 tsp cinnamon
-1. Get  Wet ingredients
+1. Prepare  Wet ingredients
-1. Make ready 1/4 cup butter (melted)
+1. Prepare 1/4 cup butter (melted)
 1. Make ready 1 egg white
-1. Prepare 1 tsp vanilla
+1. Take 1 tsp vanilla

-As a dedicated recipe creator, I&#39;ve been trying to up my game.
+These Keto Granola Bars are soft, chewy and made with no oats or flour.
+They&#39;re low carb Even though homemade granola bars are much healthier than the ones you buy at the store, they can still.
 However, thanks to this easy keto granola recipe, you can enjoy the crunchiness of To keep the carb count low for this keto granola recipe, the base (which is usually made with oats for granola) is made.
 This Keto Granola Cereal Recipe is a simple low-carb cereal option that tastes great in a bowl of Almond or Coconut Milk, or even by itself.
-The Keto Granola has a satisfying crunch that is slightly.

 <!--inarticleads2-->

-##### Steps to make Keto Granola:
+##### Instructions to make Keto Granola:

 1. Pre heat oven to 350 degrees
 1. In a large bowl, mix together dry ingredients (Nuts, Seeds, flax meal, sweetener, cinnamon.